vn649271/staking-1/README.md

 4. `setTotalSupplyFactor(uint256)` allows the owner to change the value of `total supply factor` which defines a percentage of STAKE's `totalSupply` (from 0% to 100%) used for the supply-based emission calculation (the larger the factor, the smaller the supply-based emission).
 50% by default.
 5. `setSigmoidParameters(uint256,int256,uint256)` allows the owner to change sigmoid's parameters (`a`, `b`, and `c`) which is used for the time-based emission.
 The default values are: `a` = `75000000000000000`, `b` = `0`, `c` = `10000000000000` - they represent a sigmoid on the page https://www.desmos.com/calculator/2xtimbnzqw
 6. `setLiquidityProvidersRewardAddress(address)` allows the owner to change the address to which the liquidity providers reward is sent.
-7. `claimTokens(address,address,uint256)` allows the owner to return any tokens (or native coins) mistakenly transferred to the EasyStaking contract by any address.
+7. `claimTokens(address,address,uint256)` allows the owner to return any tokens (or native coins) mistakenly transferred to the StakingDemo contract by any address.
 8. `transferOwnership(address)` allows the owner to transfer the ownership to another address.
 9. `renounceOwnership()` allows the owner to resign forever.